am1t/hugo-polar/content/_index.md

 A software developer by profession and a writer by interest, I work at & live in Pune.
 I read mystery, humour and philosophy.
 I write words for humans and machines.

-My love for blogging *started in early 2007*, though I was at my productive writing best during 2009-10.
-I am a technology enthusiast who likes to keep a tab on advances in the technology world.
+I professionally work building backend services, but I also love designing interfaces on web.
+I grew up as an introverted kid in a town in central part of India.

-I also have a passion [for writing fiction](/categories/fiction/); it allows me to kindle the creative part of my heart, which I tend to lock down, unintentionally, due to the hectic work-life.
+Though a technology enthusiast, I have a passion [for writing fiction](/fiction/); it allows me to kindle the creative part of my heart, which I tend to lock down, unintentionally.

+A blog no more, this is my website.
+I elaborate here.